 You absolutely must understand your personal tolerance for risk.
 Neglecting this crucial step, and investing in assets above your personal risk level could send you on an unworthy emotional roller coaster as the market fluctuates, and could also cause you to face panic selling which never helps you reach your goals.

 Your ability to tolerate risk depends on a few different factors such as your age, how much money you need now and at retirement, and also the size of your current portfolio.
-Young investors with a large portfolio and no current need for their investment dollars have the ability to tolerate larger swings in portfolio value with the hope that returns will be higher over the long-term.
+Young investors with a large portfolio and no current need for their investment dollars have the ability to tolerate larger swings in portfolio value like cryptocurrencies, with the hope that returns will be higher over the long-term.
 Conversely, investors with just a few years to retirement have much more to lose if the market takes a steep dive.
 They know they’ll soon be withdrawing these funds to use as their primary source of income, and if the market takes a dip they won’t have time on their side to allow the market to recover like the younger investors.

 Your willingness to tolerate risk also depends on your own attitude and nerves.
 The gamblers and risk takers out there might be able to see their portfolio take a 30% dip without blinking an eye, while others would go into personal meltdown mode when being faced with the same scenario.
 Remember, there are thousands of investments you can make, and also many unique paths to reaching your investment goals.
 You should plan for, and invest according to your own personal strategy that meets your financial goals, and also suits your tolerance for risk.